Macy's Thanksgiving Day Parade 2024: Where to Watch, What's New

 A few final tips: The farther you are from Herald Square, the lighter the crowds tend to be.
 Also, Macy's doesn't distribute grandstand tickets to the public.

 The parade route is as follows: The parade begins at 77th Street and Central Park West, then travels downtown to Central Park South (59th Street).
 It then heads east to Sixth Avenue, and south along Sixth Avenue to 34th Street/Herald Square.
-The Macy's website has a detailed map of the route, as well as the full details on the parade rundown and characters.
+The Macy's website has a detailed map of the route, plus full details on the parade rundown and characters.
 If you can’t handle the cold and crowds, stay home and watch the Macy's Thanksgiving Day Parade on NBC along with 50 million other Americans.
 It airs from 8:30am to noon.

 This article, originally published in November 2009, is updated annually.